Hazardous waste collection information, categories, labels, additional resources and frequently asked questions

-Hazardous waste generated in laboratories (and some other teaching and research activities) is collected by hazardous waste contractors – Green Care Environmental Solutions and Daniels Health Services – through supplier agreements.
-Both Green Care Environmental Solutions and Daniels Health are EPA authorised accredited agents engaged by the University of Melbourne.
+Hazardous waste generated in laboratories (and some other teaching and research activities) is collected by hazardous waste contractors – Green Care Environmental Solutions and Cleanaway Daniels Services – through supplier agreements.
+Both Green Care Environmental Solutions and Cleanaway Daniels Services are EPA authorised accredited agents engaged by the University of Melbourne.

-Health & Safety, Finance and Employee Services, through University of Melbourne service agreements/contracts, facilitate the removal of two categories of hazardous waste.
+Health & Safety Services (Business Services) through University of Melbourne service agreements/contracts, facilitate the removal of two categories of hazardous waste.
 These are determined as Category 1 and Category 2 laboratory waste.

-Category 1 waste is managed by Health & Safety, Finance and Employee Services, through a central budget at no cost to the local areas.
+Category 1 waste is managed by Health & Safety Services through a central budget at no cost to the local areas.